solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_00__Getting_Started.md

 ## Development editor tools

-### Visual Studio Code

 Developers have various code editor tools to choose from to complete their IT projects.
 Commercial organizations and OSS communities have produced tools and plug-ins making Azure application development efficient and rapid.

+### Visual Studio Code

 A very popular tool is Visual Studio Code (VS Code).
 VS Code is an open-source, cross-platform text editor.
 It offers useful utilities for various languages through extensions.
 Download VS Code from the [Microsoft download page.](https://code.visualstudio.com/download)

 ![A simple screenshot of Visual Studio Code.](media/VSCode_screenshot.png "Visual Studio Code")

-The [PostgreSQL](https://marketplace.visualstudio.com/items?itemName=ms-ossdata.vscode-postgresql) extension allows developers to:
+The [PostgreSQL](https://marketplace.visualstudio.com/items?itemName=ckolkman.vscode-postgres) extension allows developers to:

-- Connect to PostgreSQL instances
+- Management of PostgreSQL connections
-- Manage connection profiles
-- Connect to a different Postgres instance or database in each tab
-- View object DDL with 'Go to Definition' and 'Peek Definition'
-- Write queries with IntelliSense
-- Run queries and save results as JSON, csv, or Excel
+- List Servers/Database/Functions/Tables/Columns (primary key/type)
+- Quickly select top * (with limit) of a table
+- Run Queries
+- All queries in a pgsql file (; delimited)
+- Selected query in pgsql file
+- Selected query in ANY file (via context menu or command palette)
+- Individual editors can have different connections
+- Quickly change connection database by clicking the DB in the status bar
+- Syntax Highlighting
+- Connection aware code completion (keywords, functions, tables, and fields)
+- In-line error detection powered by EXPLAIN (one error per query in editor)
+- Basic function signature support (connection aware)

 Consider adding it to Visual Studio Code environment to make working with PostgreSQL instances more efficient.